ricklupton/floweaver/README.rst

    pip install floweaver

-You likely also want the `ipywidets <http://ipywidgets.readthedocs.io/en/latest/user_install.html>`_ and `ipysankeywidget <https://github.com/ricklupton/ipysankeywidget>`_ packages to show Sankey diagrams in the Jupyter notebook.
+You likely also want the `ipywidgets <http://ipywidgets.readthedocs.io/en/latest/user_install.html>`_ and `ipysankeywidget <https://github.com/ricklupton/ipysankeywidget>`_ packages to show Sankey diagrams in the Jupyter notebook.
 Install this using pip and enable: